How could the fall of Syria's Assad impact Iran? – DW – 12/09/2024

 Reza Alijani, an Iranian political activist based in Paris, said Assad's fall allowed for parallels to be drawn between the oppressive regimes in Damascus and Tehran.

-Alijani told DW that claims from the opposition forces in Syria, such as ensuring inclusive governance and efforts to prevent chaos, could serve as potential models for Iran's future if the Islamic Republic should one day collapse.
+He told DW that claims from the opposition forces in Syria, such as that they will ensure inclusive governance and make efforts to prevent chaos, could serve as potential models for Iran's future if the Islamic Republic should one day collapse.

 However, he acknowledged the challenges of transitioning from dictatorship to democracy, especially in societies marked by decades of authoritarian rule.

-For years, Iranian propaganda emphasized the success and unity of the "Axis of Resistance."
-Assad's fall has undermined this narrative, leaving hardline supporters of the regime disillusioned.
+For years, Iranian propaganda has emphasized the success and unity of the "Axis of Resistance."
+Assad's fall undermines this narrative and could leave hardline supporters of the regime disillusioned.

 Pragmatic factions within Iran's government are reportedly concerned that the loss of Syria could inspire similar uprisings at home.

-Saeed Peyvandi, an Iranian sociologist based in Paris, argues that the collapse of Assad's regime has exposed the erosion of the "social contract" between the Iranian state and its citizens.
+Saeed Peyvandi, an Iranian sociologist based in Paris, argued that the collapse of Assad's regime would expose the erosion of the "social contract" between the Iranian state and its citizens.

-He told DW the growing chasm between the ruling elite and the public reflects a broader crisis of legitimacy that authoritarian regimes often face.
+He told DW the growing chasm between the ruling elite and the public reflected a broader crisis of legitimacy that authoritarian regimes often face.

 Iran staying the course in the Middle East

-Many analysts believe that Iran's current trajectory is unlikely to change as long as Supreme Leader Ali Khamenei remains in power.
+Many analysts believe that Iran's approach is unlikely to change as long as Supreme Leader Ali Khamenei remains in power.

-However, some see potential parallels between Iran's situation and other historical cases of rapid political transformation.
+However, some see potential parallels with historical cases of rapid political transformation.

-Erfan Sabati, a London-based researcher, told DW Iran's current state is comparable to East Germany in the months before the fall of the Berlin Wall.
+Erfan Sabati, a London-based researcher, told DW that Iran's current state was comparable to East Germany in the months before the fall of the Berlin Wall.

-He said that authoritarian regimes often appear unshakeable until they suddenly collapse under the weight of public dissent and external pressures.
+He said that authoritarian regimes often appeared unshakeable until they suddenly collapsed under the weight of public dissent and external pressures.

 The recent waves of protests in Iran, including the "Woman, Life, Freedom" movement, have demonstrated a growing disconnect between the Iranian government and its people.

-However, it remains to be seen whether Iran's leadership can adapt to these challenges at home and abroad or if it will continue clinging to its current strategy.
+However, it remains to be seen whether Iran's leadership can adapt to challenges at home and abroad, or whether it will cling to its current strategy.

 Edited by: Wesley Rahn